AliRezaFarahnak-Customer-Demos/SK.Demos.Ali/Labs/Lab.WorldTime/Readme.md

 ## API Key
 - You will need an API key to access the aviation data.
 Use the following URL format for the AviationPlugin: `https://aviation-edge.com/v2/public/timetable?key=YOUR_API_KEY&iataCode=cph&type=arrival`.
 Replace `YOUR_API_KEY` with your actual API key.
+- This is an example how you can call the api with the key https://aviation-edge.com/v2/public/timetable?key=79a407-f81a02&iataCode=cph&type=arrival

 ## Expected Output
 The console application should display AI responses that explain the current time and year for a given location and provide detailed flight information for specified queries.

 ## Completion Criteria
 To complete the lab, the AI should be able to answer thse:
 - What is the current time in CPH?
-- Is the flight from New York delayed arriving to CPH today?
-- Which 4 airlines have flights arriving at CPH around 7 AM today?
-- What is the status of the next 3 flights arriving at CPH?
+- What is the current time in Dubai?

-- What are the first 2 flights arriving at CPH from European cities today?
+For aviation it should be able to tell the correct time for arrival and departure from this website for Dubau arrivals: https://dubai-dxb-airport.com/flights/arrivals/

 By following these steps, you will create a robust AI application capable of providing both world time and aviation information to users.